MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/theming.md

 A theme can be set on the master page in a similar manner.
 In this case, the theme is applied to all pages that are derived from the master page.
 Note that if the **locked** property is turned off, individual pages can override the theme.

 ## General instructions to create a custom theme
-•	Create a new theme using the CLI command “yarn msdyn365 add-theme NEW_THEME_NAME” which will create a theme in the “/src/themes/” folder.
+- Create a new theme using the CLI command "yarn msdyn365 add-theme NEW_THEME_NAME", which will create a theme in the "/src/themes/" folder.
-•	Under the styles directory you will find the SCSS entry point file for the theme which uses name pattern “THEME_NAME.theme.scss”.
+- Under the styles directory, you will find the SCSS entry point file for the theme which uses the name pattern "THEME_NAME.theme.scss".
-•	Themes are created as special modules and contain a definition file which includes the theme friendly name and description, as well as a template react component.
+- Themes are created as special modules and contain definition files which include the theme-friendly name and description, as well as a template react component.
-•	There is no limit to the number of “.scss” files your theme may contain.
+- There is no limit to the number of ".scss" files your theme may contain.
-•	Your theme entry point may import other “.scss” files using relative paths.
+- Your theme entry point may import other ".scss" files using relative paths.

 ## Best practices

 - Starter kit modules are built by using Bootstrap 4 classes.
 Therefore, we recommend that every theme include either Bootstrap 4 or Bootstrap 4 RTL as the  SCSS framework.
 - If you want to take advantage of starter kit modules that are built by using Font Awesome glyph icons, **font-awesome** should be included in the SCSS file.
-The following example shows how to include **Bootstrap** and **font-awesome** in an SCSS file.
+The following example shows how to include **Bootstrap** and **font-awesome** in a SCSS file.

     ```css
     $fa-font-path: 'https://use.fontawesome.com/releases/v5.2.0/webfonts' !default;